feerposser/docker-env-list-tutorial/readme.md

 `docker ps`

 <p>and checking the name column.
 The -e flag is who insert the variables in the container.
-The -e is falowed by this sintax:</p>
+The -e is folowed by this sintax:</p>

 `VARIABLE=VALUE`